krozgrov/ha-vizio-integration/README.md

 - VIZIO SmartCast device (2016 or newer)
 - Network connectivity between Home Assistant and the device

+## Development & Migration

+This integration is migrating from the `pyvizio` library to direct API calls for better reliability and model support.
+See [MIGRATION_PLAN.md](docs/MIGRATION_PLAN.md) for details on the migration strategy.

+**Migration Strategy**: Hybrid approach - Keep `pyvizio` for setup operations (pairing/auth, device discovery) while migrating all runtime operations to direct API calls.
+This reduces risk while improving reliability for frequently-used operations.

+**Current Status**:
+- ✅ **Migrated**: Power control, input selection, basic volume commands (up/down, mute)
+- 🔄 **In Progress**: Volume level retrieval, audio settings, app management
+- ⏸️ **Deferred**: Pairing/auth, device discovery (keep using `pyvizio` for setup)

 ## Known Limitations

 - Volume information may not be available in all device states
 - Some older devices may have limited functionality
 - App launching requires the device to be powered on
+- Currently still uses `pyvizio` library for some operations (migration in progress)

 ## Changelog